SAPTeamDEV/CommonTK/README.md

 ### Contexts
 Contexts is a key feature in this library.
 With contexts you can set a global situation and this change is visible to the entire process using `Context.Exists<Context>()`.
+Also this class hosts some global variables like `Interface` as well as some features like Action Groups.

 For using this feature you can implement a new class from `Context` abstract class, or use Contexts available in `CommonTK.Console` library.